semaphoreci/docs/docs/docs/using-semaphore/environments.md

 - you are not logged in or you are viewing a build of a public project
 - the environment is deactivated or deleted

-### Starting promotions with the API
+### Starting promotions with the API {#promotion-api}

-You can also use the *Public API (alpha)* to trigger promotions.
-If promotion is forbidden by the environment, you will receive an "HTTP 400 Bad Request" response with a reason in the body.
+You can also use the _Public API (alpha)_ to trigger promotions.
+If promotion is forbidden by the environment, you will receive an `HTTP 400 Bad Request` response with a reason in the body.

-## How to view deployment history
+## How to view deployment history {#view-history}

 The **Deployment** tab allows you to track your previous deployments.
 In this tab, you can see: